 A stop loss order is an order you place with your broker which is activated only after the price of the stock touches or goes below a specific price.
 As an example let’s say that you purchased a stock at $20 and did not want to lose more than 5%.
 You would then place your stop loss order at $19.
 As long as the stock trades above $19 your position would not be sold.
-However, as soon as one person completes a trade at or below $19 then your order would be entered as a market order and you would be taken out of the trade.
+However, as soon as one person completes a trade at or below $19 then your stop order would be entered and, in theory, you would be taken out of the trade.

 The main reason you are using a stop loss order is to ensure that when a stock goes against you, you will be taken out of the trade, no questions asked.